Comparing vacuums; what should I keep in mind?

 The noise level of a vacuum cleaner sometimes differs only a few points.
 This does not seem like much, but it is.
 We call a vacuum cleaner silent if it has a sound level of up to 60 decibels.
 Of course, the vacuum cleaner makes a sound, but you still have a good conversation without raising your voice.
 From 76 decibels we find a vacuum cleaner very loud.
 This is not immediately bad, but important to know.
 If you want more information about noise level, read the advice article.

-In addition to all fixed specifications, vacuum cleaners often have unique characteristics.
-For example, some vacuum cleaners have control via the handle, so there is no need to bend to change settings.
-Other vacuum cleaners have a nozzle with lighting or special accessories, such as a mini turbo brush.
-These unique features are not always in the specifications, so read the product text and look at what comes standard with the vacuum cleaner.
+In addition to all specifications, vacuums often also have unique characteristics.
+For example, some vacuums have control via the handle, so it's not necessary to bend over to change settings.
+Other vacuums have a suction brush with lighting or special accessories, such as a mini turbo brush.
+These unique features aren't always in the specifications, so read the product text and look at what's included.

 Pros and cons